Zefk/Solarus-ARPG-Game-Development-Book_2/separated_chapters/done/14_chapter-11.md

 ##### Map Property Features

-1.One can change the description of the map.
+1. One can change the description of the map.
 I changed it to `book map`.

-2.The `size` is how large the map will to be.
+2. The `size` is how large the map will to be.
 By default it is 320 x 240.

-3.The `layers` in Solarus are super amazing.
+3. The `layers` in Solarus are super amazing.
 One is not limited to 2 or 3 layers, many layers can be added.
 I set it to 0 to 3 layers.

-4.One can `set a world`.
+4. One can `set a world`.
 Your maps are organized under the world name.

-5.The `floors` are as the name suggests.
+5. The `floors` are as the name suggests.
 They are the floors on your map

-6.The location is the coordinates where your map is located in the world.
+6. The location is the coordinates where your map is located in the world.

-7.One can pick the tileset to use from the `tileset` option.
+7. One can pick the tileset to use from the `tileset` option.

-8.The `music` section is where one can set default music for the map.
+8. The `music` section is where one can set default music for the map.

 ![Chapter_11_images/Chapter-11_3_map_features.png](https://github.com/Zefk/Solarus-ARPG-Game-Development-Book_2/raw/master/Lesson_images/Chapter_11_images/Chapter-11_3_map_features.png)